SaiOku10/Donut/README.md

 # Donut
-This is a rotating donut, wrote in C.
+This is a rotating donut, wrote in C. This uses interesting and advanced mathematics, but that's beside the point.